Billy Bunter: Character

-On many levels, Bunter's character is deeply unattractive.
-He is the living embodiment of several of the seven deadly sins: pride, envy, avarice, sloth and, most especially, greed and gluttony.
-Added to these, Bunter is also nosy, deceitful and obtuse.
-However these traits are softened by Bunter's cheery optimism, his comically transparent untruthfulness and his reliable ineptitude when attempting to conceal his antics from his schoolfellows and schoolmasters.
+On many levels, Bunter is deeply unattractive, amply displaying most of the seven deadly sins: pride, wrath, envy, sloth and, most especially, greed and gluttony (though sexual lust is absent in the innocent world of the stories).
+Bunter is also nosy, deceitful and obtuse.
+However these traits are softened by his cheery optimism, his comically transparent untruthfulness and his reliable ineptitude when attempting to conceal his antics from his schoolfellows and schoolmasters.

-From the very first Magnet story, Bunter suffers an ongoing shortage of cash and is forever attempting to borrow money from his schoolfellows, explaining that he is expecting a postal order from one of his "titled relations".
-Over the course of stories spanning several decades, Bunter's celebrated postal order almost never materialises; and the subject becomes a long-running cause of hilarity in the Greyfriars Remove.
-Even so, Bunter is a skilful and persistent borrower and succeeds in extracting countless loans from his schoolfellows.
-Wealthier schoolboys such as Lord Mauleverer frequently part with a few shillings to be rid of Bunter; but even the notoriously tight-fisted American junior Fisher T Fish was persuaded to loan Bunter cash on at least one occasion.
+From the very first Magnet story, Bunter suffers an ongoing shortage of cash and is forever attempting to borrow money from his schoolfellows, explaining that he is imminently expecting a postal money order from one of his "titled relations".
+Over the course of stories spanning several decades, Bunter's celebrated postal order almost never materialises; and the subject becomes a long-running cause of railery in the Greyfriars Remove.
+Even so, Bunter is a skilful and persistent sponger and succeeds in extracting countless loans from his schoolfellows.
+Wealthier schoolboys such as Lord Mauleverer frequently part with a few shillings to be rid of Bunter; but even the notoriously tight-fisted American junior Fisher T. Fish is once persuaded to loan him cash.

 Bunter's morals are peculiarly his own.
-He has every intention of repaying the cash he borrows, but allows such debts to linger for months and even years.
-He is obsessed with food – the sweeter and stickier, the better – and is utterly unscrupulous in helping himself to his schoolfellows' sweets, cakes and hampers, for which he earns countless kickings.
-But despite his complete lack of morals in such matters, Bunter is otherwise as honest as any other Greyfriars schoolboy.
-He would never dream of deliberately stealing money or valuables.
+He has every intention of repaying his debts, but they end up lingering for months or years.
+He is obsessed with food – the sweeter and stickier, the better – and he compulsively helps himself to his schoolfellows' sweets, cakes and hampers, for which he earns countless kickings.
+But despite his complete lack of scruples in such matters, Bunter is otherwise as honest as any other Greyfriars schoolboy.
+He would never dream of stealing money or valuables.